dyhes/zulip/docs/contributing/code-reviewing.md

 If you're new to open source, this may be the first time you do a code review of anyone's changes!
-We have therefore written this step-by-step guide to be accessible to all Zulip contributors.
+We have therefore written this step-by-step guide to be accessible to all Aloha contributors.

 ### Reviewing your own code